The Best Way to Spend 3 Days in Sedona, Arizona: Hiking, Food & Adventure

 Connect your body and soul to the Red Rocks with a sunrise yoga class.
 Aumbase Sedona does sunrise classes at the Airport Vortex where you will enjoy a morning flow with incredible Red Rock views from miles all around.

 If yoga isn’t your thing, I recommend doing another hike at sunrise.
-The Boynton Canyon Trail is another incredible trail and one of the most famous vortexes.
-It is a 6.1 mile hike during which you’ll find the famous and beautiful ‘Subway Tunnel,’ a slot canyon that looks as if you’re standing on a subway platform.
-Check All Trails for specific directions to the tunnel, it is easy to get lost.
+The Boynton Canyon Trail is another popular trail and one of the most famous vortexes.
+It is a 6.1 mile hike during which you’ll find the famous ‘Subway Tunnel,’ a slot canyon that looks as if you’re standing on a subway platform.

-Enjoy a well deserved coffee and breakfast at Creekside Coffee.
-In addition to delicious coffee, Creekside serves a variety of food, including avocado toast, breakfast sandwiches, pastries and more.
+Enjoy a well deserved coffee and breakfast at The View Coffee Cafe.
+This coffee shop serves Starbucks coffee with a variety of food options, such as oatmeal and breakfast sandwiches.
 The coffee shop has a large deck with outdoor seating and stadium seats overlooking the Red Rocks on one side.

 1.5 miles, 492 foot elevation gain

 Doe Mountain was the least crowded hike I completed (by far!) and still had incredible views.
 The trail is just 1.5 miles and ascends up to the large flat top of Doe Mountain.
 The climb is steep with a few switchbacks but not overly difficult.

 At the top, there is plenty of space to spread out.
 The first view that you’ll reach shows the Red Rocks that surround Devil’s Bridge.
 As you walk further to the southeast, you can see the city of Sedona.